AnhQuoc533/aws-ml-workflow/2-ml-workflow/console-tutorial.md

 4. Under *Timeout*, set it to about 5 minutes.
 And under *Existing role*, click on *View the role*.
 This will navigate you to *Identity and Access Management (IAM)* console of your Lamdba function's role.
 <p align="center"><img src="img/timeout.png"></p>

 5. Since your Lamdba function's role is automatically created, it doesn't have the permission to access S3.
-Therefore, you have to grant that permission to the role.
+Therefore, you have to grant it that permission.
 From the role console, go to *Add permissions* → *Attach policies*.
 <p align="center"><img src="img/add-permission.png"></p>

 6. Search for *AmazonS3FullAccess* and select it.
 Scroll down and click on *Add permissions* button.